 Paris…the city of love, where the Eiffel Tower, Edith Piaf and French champagne are synonymous with this romantic destination.
-Love or “L’amour” (en francais)…..I don’t claim to be an expert on the topic but it seems to me, that we are all searching for a greater meaning of love.
-And when in Paris, you cannot escape this feeling.
+I don’t claim to be an expert on Love or L’amour, but it seems to me, that we seem to be searching for greater meaning when it comes to this topic.
+When in Paris, you cannot escape this feeling.

 For those of you who share my passion for Paris, leaving a piece of you behind is a great way of continuing your affection for the city or confirming your love with that special someone.
-Point in case, “love locks” on the Pont des Arts, where thousands “flock to leave their locks”.
+Love locks on the “Pont des Arts,” where thousands flock to leave their locks.
 If this doesn’t scream I love you, then I don’t know what does.
 Sadly though, this tradition is soon coming to an end.
-The weight of “love” has literally jeopardized the infrastructure of the bridge.
+The weight of love has literally jeopardized the infrastructure of the bridge.
 Who knew all that love could damage bridges?
 But!
-The next best thing, the “love wall” in Montmartre, a mural featuring “I Love You” written 1,000 times in over 300 languages.
-Make sure you to take a romantic selfie and soak up l’amour.
+The next best thing, the love wall in Montmartre, a mural featuring “I Love You” written 1,000 times in over 300 languages.
+Make sure you to take a romantic selfie-and soak up l’amour.